-Ms. Higgins retired from Duke Energy Corporation ("Duke Energy") in December 2021 and currently serves as an advisor to Duke Energy.
+Ms. Higgins retired from Duke Energy Corporation ("Duke Energy") in December 2021 and currently serves as an advisor on customer experience management as well as on the board of multiple non-profit institutions.
 From August 2017 through December 2021, Ms. Higgins served as the Chief Customer Officer for Duke Energy, with focus on designing end-to-end strategies for measurement, valuation and improvement of the residential and commercial customer experience and had also served as its Customer Experience Advisor.
 Previously, from May 2015 to August 2017, she was a consultant.
 Ms. Higgins served as Chief Customer Officer for Allstate Insurance Company from May 2011 to April 2015.
 Prior to that, she led Customer Experience at United Airlines, Inc., following a nearly 19 year career at The Walt Disney Company ("Disney") where she served in every Disney-owned and operated theme park location worldwide.
 From 2013 to the end of 2018, she served as a Director at DeVry University and was an advisory board member from November 2011-2013.
 Ms. Higgins received a Bachelor of Science degree from Cornell University, School of Hotel Administration and a Master of Business Administration from the University of Florida, Warrington College of Business Administration.